LukeLikesDirt/phylo-me-select/README.md

 This approach is based on and inspired by:

-Münkemüller, T., Lavergne, S., Bzeznik, B., Dray, S., Jombart, T., Schiffers, K., & Thuiller, W. (2012).
+* Münkemüller, T., Lavergne, S., Bzeznik, B., Dray, S., Jombart, T., Schiffers, K., & Thuiller, W. (2012).
 How to measure and test phylogenetic signal.
 Methods in Ecology and Evolution, 3(4), 743-756
-Bauman, D., Drouet, T., Dray, S., & Vleminckx, J. (2018).
+* Bauman, D., Drouet, T., Dray, S., & Vleminckx, J. (2018).
 Disentangling good from bad practices in the selection of spatial or phylogenetic eigenvectors.
 Ecography, 41(10), 1638-1649

+## Example